 One of the biggest risks of laxatives, especially stimulant laxatives, is that your body can become dependent on them for normal bowel function.
 When you stop using them, it takes a long time for the activity of your bowel to be restored.

-This is true even of senna or cassia laxatives, which are frequently marketed as natural.
+This is true even of senna (as well as products like senna tea) or cassia laxatives, which are frequently marketed as natural.

 These laxatives, when used for a period of weeks or months, may even decrease your colon's natural ability to contract, which will worsen constipation.
 Further, overuse of laxatives can damage nerves, muscles and tissues of your large intestine.